 (Verify my numbers here; typos happen!)

 DLA must be requested, or it will not be paid.
 DLA can be requested in advance, on your pre-PCS paperwork, or in arrears, on your travel claim.
-I have not seen every type of paperwork, but the types I have seen have a check-block for DLA.
+I have not seen every type of paperwork, but the paper types I have seen have a check-block for DLA.
+Most people are doing their claims electronically and it should be a block to check.

 As the services gradually move to an all-government travel credit card system, the way DLA is being paid is changing.
 Advance DLA may not be available if you have the use of a government travel credit card for your PCS expenses.
-During this time of transition, you need to ask a lot of questions of your payroll folks to ensure that everything is being paid properly.
+If you’re not sure, you need to ask a lot of questions of your payroll and/or travel folks.

 When Will I Receive The DLA Payment?

 Often, DLA is paid in conjunction with other PCS entitlements such as TLE and/or TLA, or MALT.
 It can be confusing to keep them straight.
-You can use my PCS entitlement tracker to figure out what you’ve been paid and what you are still expecting to receive.
+Make a list of the allowances you are expecting, so that you can match them up with the various payments.

 What If I Don’t Move At The Same Time, Or To The Same Place, As My Family?

-If dependents are authorized a move, but do not physically move, the service member is eligible for DLA at the “without-dependents” rate.
-If the family subsequently moves to join the service member, the service member may be eligible to receive the difference between the “with-dependents” and “without-dependents” rate.
+When dependents are authorized a move, but do not physically move, the service member is eligible for DLA at the “without-dependents” rate. f the family subsequently moves to join the service member, the service member may be eligible to receive the difference between the “with-dependents” and “without-dependents” rate.

-If PCS orders authorize the movement of the family to a “designated place,” such as when a service member has orders to a location that does not permit dependents, then DLA is payable for that move.
+When PCS orders authorize the movement of the family to a “designated place,” then DLA is payable for that move.
+This usually happens when when a service member has orders to a location that does not permit dependents.

 What About Dual Military Couples?